Golf in the Extreme

 As Americans, we treasure our verdant fairways and lush greens.
 To shake the notion, however, that such conditions are solely the definition of a golf experience, think about this.
 In Chile there is a golf course that has never seen a drop of rain and on which even cacti don't grow.
 Golf Club de Playa Blanca hugs the coast line of northern Chile and is part of the driest desert in the world.
 It is likened to the surface of the moon.
 Fairways, tee boxes and greens are constructed of sand.
 To keep greens from blowing away, used motor oil is spread over the sand greens.
 (We recommend that you don't lick your ball to clean it.)
 Play is off a green plastic matt much like outdoor-indoor carpet, which you carry with you.
 The sea views are spectacular and some rocks are painted green to simulate trees and patches of blue painted sand stand for water hazards.

-The most unusual course doesn't even open until October of 2009 - maybe.
-It is in Australia and will be the longest course in the world.
+The most unusual course opened in 2009.
+It is in Australia and designed to be the longest course in the world.
 Nullarbor Links (definition: NO Trees Links) stretches an unbelievable 800 miles, but is still a par 72.
 The slope and index have yet to be determined.
 Constructed along the Eyre Highway, a desolate stretch of road in Australia's remote southwest, each hole is located in a small hamlet or roadhouse station separated by about 50 miles.
 Driving your car between holes, certainly gives one plenty of time to think about how to play the next one.

 Communist countries viewed golf as a bourgeois pursuit and an indicator of what was wrong with capitalism.
 For whatever reason, that view has changed and countries that once turned golf courses into wheat fields have gotten on the golf course bandwagon.
 Take Bulgaria, for example.
 There are currently four courses in the country and several more under construction.
 Don't look for top notch courses just yet.
 It may take a while, but if combined with some touring or wine tastings, a trip to Bulgaria will provide an excellent experience.
 It is also cheap.
-A five night package in 4 & 5 Star hotels, four rounds of golf, daily breakfast, a wine tasting and dinner is just $889 per person.
-That is the cost for two playing one round at Ireland's Old Head or Pebble Beach.
+A five night package in 4 & 5 Star hotels, four rounds of golf, daily breakfast, a wine tasting and dinner is less than $1,000 per person.
+That's the cost of three playing one round at Ireland's Old Head or two at Pebble Beach.

 China had similar views about our bourgeois game and now embraces it with a passion.
 Not far outside of Hong Kong lies Mission Hills where you will find the World' No. 1 golfing community with 12 word-class golf courses - 216 holes - beautifully designed and impeccably groomed.
 There is nowhere else in the world where you can stay in one hotel and play a different course designed by a different world-class designer each day for 12 days.
 If St. Andrews Old Course is Mecca, Mission Hills must be heaven.